 So, you’ve decided that you’re ready to show the world what you’re made of by introducing your products in a well-formatted, easy to read product catalogue.

 But up until now, you’ve never even thought about creating a catalogue.
 So, you’re essentially stuck on where to begin.
-While you could just stick all your products on a page and hope for the best, there is actually a range of things that you can do to ensure your catalogue stands out to your customers and wins their attention.
-Before long, they’ll be queuing at your premises or browsing your online store.
+While you could just stick all your products on a page and hope for the best, there is actually a range of things you can do to ensure your catalogue stands out to your customers and wins their attention.
+Before long, they’ll be queuing at your premises or eagerly browsing your online store.

 Before you even consider getting cracking on visually designing a product catalogue, here are a few things you must consider: